ssscip/GE/README.md

 # GE: Global Environmental Monitoring

-This project is an interactive platform for visualizing NASA satellite data (MODIS, ASTER, MOPITT, etc.) from 2000–2025.
+This project is an interactive platform for visualizing NASA satellite data MODIS from 2000–2025.

 ## Features